 # The software statement ID (software_id) of the software statement created in software statements (MIT).

-# Value of the kid parameter associated with the signing certificate generated in Generate a
+# KID of the private key associated with your signing certificate

 jwt_iat = int(time.time())